maxboeck/mxb/src/posts/static-indieweb-webmentions/2019-01-10-static-indieweb-webmentions.md

 To make a site support webmentions, it needs to declare an endpoint to accept them.
 That endpoint can be a script hosted on your own server, or in the case of static sites, a third-party service like [webmention.io](https://webmention.io).

-Webmention.io is a free service made by indieweb pioneer [Aaron Parecki](https://aaronparecki.com/) that does most of the groundwork of receiving, storing and organizing incoming webmentions for you.
+Webmention.io is a free service made by indieweb pioneer Aaron Parecki that does most of the groundwork of receiving, storing and organizing incoming webmentions for you.
 It's awesome!

-To use it, include a link tag in the `head` of your site:
+To use it, sign up for a free account there using the [IndieAuth](https://indieauth.com/) process, then include a link tag in the `head` of your site:

 ```html
 <link rel="pingback" href="https://webmention.io/mxb.dev/xmlrpc">